brycie-boy/The_Cosmos/✏️ Journal/🎓Majors I'm considering.md

-- cognitive neuroscience
+- cognitive science
-- Computer engineering
+- computer science / or even computer engineering if I’m up for it